sambit221/Miwok/README.md

 # Miwok
-An app to learn Miwok language from default English language.
+This app will help the user to learn Miwok language from default English language.

 ## Use The App
 -> Download the given APK file into your android phone and start using it.<br>